sseung0703/KD_methods_with_TF/README.md

 <img src="plots.png" width="600">

 # Plan to do
-- Implement the Zeros-shot knowledge distillation
+- Implement the Zeros-shot knowledge distillation (implemented in other [repo](https://github.com/sseung0703/Zero-shot_Knowledge_Distillation). and the merging process is ongoing)